 Guaranteed Replacement Cost

 Guaranteed replacement cost offers you the most protection of the three options.
-It’s the same as replacement cost, except that it’ll replace your home regardless of your limits.
-This means you have no risk of paying anything more than the deductible out of pocket.
+It’s the same as replacement cost, except that it’ll restore your house regardless of your limits.
+This means you have no risk of paying anything more than the homeowners deductible out of pocket.

 Per the Insurance Information Institute (III), building costs in your area could rise at any time.
 Guaranteed replacement cost ensures that you won’t have to pay for any increase in material prices or building expenses.
 Though, the III says that the type of reimbursement won’t cover any upgrades to get your home up to code.

-Not all companies offer guaranteed replacement cost.
-Some insurance carriers offer an extended replacement cost for your policy.
+Not all companies offer this coverage but some insurance carriers offer what they call “extended replacement” as an alternative.
 This is where your provider will add an extra layer of protection over your limits.
-Adding this will protect you even more so you don’t have to pay for any replacement costs yourself.
-Your insurer might not offer guaranteed or extended replacement cost.
-It’ll depend on your state.
-Be sure to check with your agent about what coverage levels you can get.
+Adding this will protect you even more so you don’t have to pay for any rebuilding expenses yourself.

 Which One Should You Choose?

-How you want your insurer to reimburse you is an important decision.
+How you want your homeowners insurance carrier to reimburse you is an important decision.
 So, which one should you choose?
 A good rule of thumb is to try and get as much protection as you need.
 But this comes at a higher price.
 Guaranteed replacement cost offers you the most protection, but your premiums will reflect that.

 Replacement cost is the most popular option.
-This is because it makes sure that you’ll receive enough to replace your property, no matter the age.
-For example, if a storm wrecks your 15-year-old deck, your insurer will pay you enough to replace it.
+This is because it makes sure that you’ll receive enough to restore your property, no matter the age.
+For example, if a storm wrecks your 15-year-old deck, your insurer will pay you enough to rebuild it.
 On the other hand, actual cash value would only give you what the deck is worth today.
-This could leave you paying a lot of your own money to replace it.
+This could leave you paying a lot of your own money to reconstruct it.

 Endorsements Can Add Extra Protection

-In some cases, regular replacement cost won’t be enough to cover a rebuild of your house.
+In some cases, regular replacement cost won’t be enough to completely rebuild your house.
 The guaranteed version might be an option in your state.
 But what if it isn’t?
 Homeowners insurance endorsements can add an extra level of protection.

-You should keep track of how much it’ll cost to rebuild your house or replace your personal belongings.
-A good way to keep track of your belongings is to keep a written home inventory checklist.
-This way you can know whether you’ll need to raise your limits, get an endorsement, or try to get guaranteed replacement cost.
+You should keep track of how much it’ll cost to rebuild your house or repurchase your personal belongings.
+A good way to keep track of your belongings is to keep a written inventory checklist.
+This way you can know whether you’ll need to raise your limits, get a homeowners endorsement, or try to get guaranteed replacement cost.
 Doing any of those three can help you avoid unnecessary roadblocks when you’re getting coverage.

 Frequently Asked Questions